wordofwarning/wordofwarning.org/current/2014-spring/rimat/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately 60 minutes with no interval.
+The performance lasts approximately 60 minutes with no interval; it includes moments of complete darkness (black-out); it uses spoken word from a dense source text.
 Age advisory: 15+

 ####More